mayukhmondal/ABC-DLS/src/SFS/SFS_Examples.md

 ```
 The frac (fraction) was calculated with available amount of data for chr22 (for the vcf file) which is 6,081,752.
 Thus
 to make it equal with the simulations we have to multiply 1e6/6081752 or 0.16442630347307816.
 You will definitely see
-improvement (imp) for several parameters.
+decrease (dec) for several parameters.
 But this ran only once.
 To use it recursively, we can use the output
-(Newrange.csv) and use it as input to run it again till there is no improvement possible.
+(Newrange.csv) and use it as input to run it again till there is no decrease possible.
 ## Snakemake
 We added a snakemake pipeline to run those commands automatically.
 Snakemake pipeline will be extremely useful for
 clusters, where we can run multiple jobs together.
 Unfortunately, here we can not talk in details about how to install